Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Related Work

 \section{Related Work}

-The studies on Telegram are limited, but the number started to grow in the past years. \citet{baumgartner2020pushshift} released an unlabeled dataset containing 317,224,715 Telegram messages from 27,801 channels, which were posted between 2015 and 2019.
-They applied a snowball sampling strategy to discover channels and collect the messages, starting with around 250 seed channels (mainly right-wing channels or channels about cryptocurrency). \citet{roger-deplatforming} conducted an empirical study on actors that were deplatformed on traditional social media and migrated to Telegram.
-As part of their study, they used a classification model based on hatebase.org to detect messages with hateful language \cite{roger-deplatforming}. \citet{urman-2020} conducted an in-depth network analysis of the far-right community on Telegram.
-They applied a snowball sampling strategy to uncover this community, starting with a German-speaking far-right actor. \citet{hatenotfound} analyzed German hate actors across various social media platforms and investigated the impact of deplatforming activities on these actors.
+Studies on Telegram are limited, but the number began to grow in the past years. \citet{baumgartner2020pushshift} released an unlabeled dataset containing 317,224,715 Telegram messages from 27,801 channels, which were posted between 2015 and 2019.
+They used a snowball sampling strategy to discover channels and collect messages, starting with approximately 250 seed channels (mainly right-wing channels or channels about cryptocurrency). \citet{roger-deplatforming} conducted an empirical study on actors who were deplatformed on traditional social media and migrated to Telegram.
+As part of their study, they used a classification model based on hatebase.org to detect messages with hateful language \cite{roger-deplatforming}. \citet{urman-2020} conducted an in-depth network analysis of a far-right community on Telegram.
+They used a snowball sampling strategy to uncover this community, starting with a German-speaking far-right actor. \citet{hatenotfound} analyzed German hate actors across various social media platforms and investigated the impact of deplatforming activities on these actors.
 According to them, "Telegram has become the most important online platform for hate actors in Germany" \cite[p.
 5]{hatenotfound}.
-With a focus on COVID-19, \citet{Hohlfeld2021} and \citet{Holzer2021} examined public German-speaking channels on Telegram.
+With a focus on COVID-19, \citet{Hohlfeld2021} and \citet{Holzer2021} investigated public German-speaking channels on Telegram.
 The only labeled abusive language dataset with Telegram messages that we found is provided by \citet{solopova2021telegram}.
 They released a dataset containing 26,431 messages in English from a channel supporting Donald Trump.
-To the best of our knowledge, no one has developed an abusive language classification model for German Telegram messages or channels.
+To the best of our knowledge, no study has developed an abusive language classification model for German Telegram messages or channels.